Stainless Steel Rabbit Restrainer

 The rabbit is laid flat and positioned inside the restrainer with only its head and neck exposed outside of the restrainer.
-The typical restrainer consists of padded ear clamps, an adjustable neckpiece, a sturdy backplate, and a grid floor located above a removable collection pan for waste.
+The typical restrainer consists of padded ear clamps, an adjustable neckpiece, a sturdy backplate, and a grid floor located above a removable collection pan for waste

 Rabbits can be particularly obedient creatures by nature, and thus an important first step to rabbit handling is allowing them to get acclimated to one’s scent before beginning the experimental procedures.
-All small animals must be handled gently but firmly, approached slowly but purposefully, handled with clean and odorless hands while wearing disposable gloves and a clean laboratory coat (“Handling and Restraint of Small Laboratory Animals”).
+All small animals must be handled gently but firmly, approached slowly but purposefully, and handled with clean and odorless hands while wearing disposable gloves and a clean laboratory coat (“Handling and Restraint of Small Laboratory Animals”).

 Just as important as following appropriate experimental methods are the tools with which they are implemented, such as the rabbit restrainer.
 Rabbit restrainers are used for transporting and restraining rabbits during experimental protocols.
 These devices are particularly useful as they provide access to the rabbit’s ears for blood collection or IV injections as well as to the rabbit’s back for subcutaneous or intramuscular injections.
 The rabbit restrainer keeps the animal immobile during experimental or surgical methods, which works to lessen the animal’s apparent stress or even to deem anesthetic procedures unnecessary.
 The restrainers must be cleaned and thoroughly disinfected in order to avoid the spread of disease among animals.